-24.1 Benefits Improvements.
+- 24-.1 Benefits Improvements.
 The University and UFF support legislation to provide adequate and affordable health insurance to all employees.

-24.2 Part-Time Employees.
-Part-time employees, except those in positions funded from Other Personal Services (OPS) funds, are entitled to employer-funded benefits under the provisions of State law and the rules of the Department of Management Services.
-Part-time employees should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible.

-24.3 Retirement Credit.
-Retirement credit for employees who are authorized to take uncompensated or partially compensated leaves of absence shall be granted in accordance with State law and the rules of the Division of Retirement as they may exist at the time leave is granted.
+Employees are encouraged to contact Human Resources with questions regarding their benefits. - 24.2 Part-Time Employees.
+Part-time employees, except those in positions funded from Other Personal Services (OPS) funds, are entitled to employer-funded benefits under the provisions of Statestate law and the rules of the Department of Management Services.
+Part-time employees should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible. - 24.3 Retirement Credit.
+Retirement credit for employees who are authorized by the University to take uncompensated or partially compensated leaves of absence shall be granted in accordance with State law and the rules of the Division of Retirement as they may exist that exists at the time leave is granted.
 The current Florida Retirement System rules also require that to receive full retirement credit, the employee on uncompensated or partially compensated leave must make payment of the retirement contribution that would otherwise be made by the university, plus interest, if applicable.
-Employees who are to take such a leave of absence should contact the personnel office at their university for complete information prior to taking the leave.
+Employees who areplan to take such a leave of absence should contact the personnel Human Resources office at their university for complete information prior to taking the leave.

-24.4 Benefits for Retirees.
+24.4 Benefits for Retirees...

-(a) Employees who retire from the University shall be eligible, upon request, and on the same basis as employees, subject to University policies, to receive the following benefits at the University from which they retired.

-- (1) Retiree identification card; - (2) Use of the University library (i.e., public rooms, lending and research service);

-(3) Listing in the University directory;

-- (4) Placement on designated University mailing lists; - (5) A University parking decal;

-(6) Use of University recreational facilities (retirees may be charged fees different from those charged to other employees for the use of such facilities);
+- (a) Employees who are retired from the University shall be eligible, upon request, and on the same basis as employees, subject to University policies, to receive the following benefits at the University. - (1) Retiree identification card; - (2) Use of the University library (i.e., public rooms, lending and research service); - (3) Listing in the University directory: - (4) Placement on designated University mailing lists; - (5) A free University parking decal for use by the retiree; - (6) Use of University recreational facilities (retirees may be charged fees different from those charged to other employees for the use of such facilities);

-(7) The ability to enroll in courses at the University without payment of fees, on a space available basis, subject to the provisions of Florida Statutes;

-- (8) A mailbox in the department/unit from which they retired, subject to space availability; and - (9) University e-mail address.

-(b) In accordance with University policy, and on a space available basis, the University is encouraged to grant a retiree's request for office or laboratory space.

-(c) With the exception of retirees who participated in the Optional Retirement Program and for whom provisions have been made, as stipulated in Section 24.5(a)(5) of this Agreement, retirees of any State-administered retirement system are entitled to health insurance subsidy payments in accordance with Section 112.363, Florida Statutes.
+- (7) The ability to enroll in courses at the University without payment of fees, on a space available basis, subject to the provisions of Florida Statutes; - (8) A mailbox in the department/unit from which they retired, subject to space availability; and - (9) \University sponsored e-mail address.
+The University shall provide a retiree email (name@knights.ucf.edu) upon request.
+The University will forward e-mails from the employee e-mail account (name@ucf.edu) to the retiree's e-mail account for 426 months. - (b) In accordance with University policy, and on a space available basis, the University is encouraged to grant a retiree's request for office or laboratory space. - (c) \With the exception of retirees who participated in the Optional Retirement Program and for whom provisions have been made, as stipulated in Section 24.5(a)(5) of this Agreement, retirees of any State-administered retirement system are entitled to health insurance subsidy payments in accordance with Section 112.363, Florida Statutes.